chromaui/learnstorybook.com/content/angular/en/simple-component.md

 ```

-There are two basic levels of organization in Storybook.
-The component and its child stories.
+There are two basic levels of organization in Storybook: the component and its child stories.
 Think of each story as a permutation of a component.
 You can have as many stories per component as you need.

 * **Component**
   * Story